 Tip #3 — Return to the Scene of the Accident

 After you have tended to everything that immediately follows an accident, you should return to the scene as soon as possible.
 You want to do this to gather more evidence that supports what caused the accident and how it happened.
 The more evidence you gather, the better.
 When you return to the accident scene at a later date, you will probably notice things that you didn't notice during all the commotion.
 You may notice that a traffic light that wasn't working, a sign that should have let the other driver know to stop, a traffic camera that may have captured what happened, or any number of other random things.
 You won't really know until you go.
 It's important to photograph anything that you think could have contributed to the accident; so bring a camera with you.
 Take photos of the weather conditions, traffic signs, the amount of traffic, nearby intersections, etc. Be sure to take clear photographs and from many different angles.
 Again, this information may prove invaluable later in proving your injury case.

 Tip #4 — Keep Everything

 After your accident, you will start getting paperwork from every direction.
 Keep everything.
 Make sure to organize all the papers and documentation in a way that you can easily retrieve it later.
-Keep all , insurance information, , witnesses’ information, attorney notes, and anything else that you have documentation on.
+Keep all medical records, insurance information, police reports, witnesses' information, attorney notes, and anything else that you have documentation on.
 This is another example of how important evidence is to building a case.
 If you can document something that happened or was said, you will be in that much better of a position later.

 You will also want to keep track of your injuries by writing them down in a journal.
 Be sure to document each injury, how it is affecting you, and how it changes over time.
 You will also want to write down anything a doctor has told you about the injury, including prognosis, treatment, medications, etc.

-For more information on how to organize your claim info, .
+For more information on how to organize your claim info, check out this article.

 Tip #5 — Contact an Attorney